Lahore: Taxi and rickshaw

 Ride-sharing services such as Uber and Careem are available in the city.
 Motorcycle rides are also available in the city, which have been introduced by private companies.

 Auto rickshaws play an important role of public transport in Lahore.
-There are 246,458 auto rickshaws, often simply called autos, in the city.
-Motorcycle rickshaws, usually called chand gari ('moon car') or chingchi (after the Chinese company Jinan Qingqi Motorcycle Co.
-Ltd, who first introduced these to the market), are also a common means of domestic travel, though they are less common and cheaper than auto rickshaws.
-Chingchi rickshaws provide a shared ride experience for multiple passengers and fares, whereas auto rickshaws cater to only one passenger or group for a fare.
-Since 2002, all auto rickshaws have been required to use compressed natural gas as fuel.
+As of 2019, there were approximately 82,000 auto rickshaws and 65,000 motorcycle rickshaws in the city.
+Motorcycle rickshaws, usually called chingchi (after the Chinese company Jinan Qingqi Motorcycle Co.
+Ltd, who first introduced these to the market) or chand gari ('moon car') are cheaper than auto rickshaws and provide a shared ride experience for multiple passengers and fares, whereas auto rickshaws cater to only one passenger or group for a fare.
+Since 2002, all auto rickshaws have been required to use compressed natural gas as fuel, and all-electric rickshaws were introduced in 2023.

 Intercity transportation

 Railways

-Lahore Junction Station serves as the main railway station for Lahore, and serves as a major hub for all Pakistan Railways services in northern Pakistan.
+Lahore Junction Station serves as the main railway station for Lahore, and serves as a major hub for all Pakistan Railways services in Northern Pakistan.
 It includes services to Peshawar and the national capital metropolitan area of Islamabad–Rawalpindi, and long-distance services to Karachi and Quetta.
 Lahore Cantonment Station also operates a few trains.

 Buses

 Lahore Badami Bagh Bus Terminal (known colloquially as "Lari Adda") serves as a hub for intercity bus services in Lahore, served by multiple bus companies providing a comprehensive network of services in Punjab and neighbouring provinces.
 Lahore Jinnah Bus Terminal is also a major bus stand in southern Lahore.
-Apart from these stations, multiple privately owned bus transportation companies operate from Band Road (referred to colloquially as "Chowk Yateem Khana"), offering intercity transport at varying fares and comfort levels.
+Apart from these stations, multiple privately owned bus transportation companies operate from Band Road (referred to colloquially as Chowk Yateem Khana), offering intercity transport at varying fares and comfort levels.

 Airports

 Pakistan's third busiest airport, Allama Iqbal International Airport (IATA: LHE), straddles the city's eastern boundary.
 The new passenger terminal was opened in 2003, replacing the old terminal which now serves as a VIP and Hajj lounge.
 The airport was named after the national poet-philosopher, Muhammad Iqbal, and is a secondary hub for the national carrier, Pakistan International Airlines.
-Walton Airport in Askari provides general aviation facilities.
+Walton Airport in Askari neighbourhood provides general aviation facilities.
 Sialkot International Airport (IATA: SKT) and Faisalabad International Airport (IATA: LYP) also serve as alternate airports for the Lahore area, in addition to serving their respective cities.

 Allama Iqbal International Airport connects Lahore with many cities worldwide (including domestic destinations) by both passenger and cargo flight including Ras al Khaimah, Guangzhou (begins 28 August 2018), Ürümqi, Abu Dhabi, Barcelona, Beijing–Capital, Copenhagen, Dammam, Dera Ghazi Khan, Doha, Dubai–International, Islamabad, Jeddah, Karachi, Kuala Lumpur–International, London–Heathrow, Manchester, Medina, Milan–Malpensa, Multan, Muscat, Oslo–Gardermoen, Paris–Charles de Gaulle, Peshawar, Quetta, Rahim Yar Khan, Riyadh, Salalah, Tokyo–Narita, Toronto–Pearson, Mashhad, Bangkok–Suvarnabhumi, and Tashkent.